debaratiD2/analyzing_sentiments_using_FastAPI/README.md

 That was useful rather than discouraging.
 It made me realize that trying a model is not the same thing as understanding a model.

+**Why BiGRU?**

 The **GRU** became especially interesting to me because it could model sequence information while being relatively simpler than an LSTM.
-Then I took the next step: **Bidirectional GRU**.
+Then I took the next step and experimented with a **Bidirectional GRU (BiGRU)**.
+Unlike a standard GRU, which processes a sentence sequentially from left to right, a BiGRU processes the sequence in **both directions**—from left to right and from right to left.
+By capturing information from both directions, the BiGRU was able to understand the context more effectively, which ultimately helped improve the model's performance and gave me a more satisfactory accuracy.

 ---